bahrus/xtal-props/README.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/bahrus/xtal-props)
 # \<xtal-props\>

-## Scaffold a UI from property "reactions"
+## Scaffold a UI from property configurations

-The .net native windows (?) component called ["PropertyGrid"](https://www.c-sharpcorner.com/uploadfile/witnes/using-propertygrid-in-net/) allows developers to create POCO's (plain old C# objects) that represent the business functionality, then pass instances of that class to the property grid via the selectedObject property.
+The .net native windows (?) component called ["PropertyGrid"](https://www.c-sharpcorner.com/uploadfile/witnes/using-propertygrid-in-net/) allows developers to create POCO's (plain old C# objects) that represent the business functionality, then pass instances of that class to the PropertyGrid component via the selectedObject property.

 This allows Microsoft and others to quickly build native apps, like admin screens, where the target audience is technical folks who are comfortable editing data using what is basically a glorified object editor.
 This allows for rapid development of powerful OS enhancements.